 RCPP is a partner-driven approach to conservation that funds solutions to natural resource challenges on agricultural land.
 By leveraging collective resources and collaborating on common goals, RCPP demonstrates the power of public-private partnerships in delivering results for agriculture and conservation.

 CIG is a competitive program that supports the development of new tools, approaches, practices, and technologies to further natural resource conservation on private lands.
 Through creative problem solving and innovation, CIG partners work to address our nation's water quality, air quality, soil health and wildlife habitat challenges, all while improving agricultural operations.

 NRCS also administers other program opportunities for partners, including the Voluntary Public Access and Habitat Incentive Program and Wetland Mitigation Banking Program.

 NRCS is committed to ensuring all programs and services are made accessible to all NRCS customers, fairly and equitably, with emphasis on reaching the underserved and socially disadvantaged agricultural producers.
-The Outreach and Advocacy Division as well as a network of outreach specialists across the county work with stakeholders, partners and producers to ensure producers are aware of opportunities.
-More on outreach and education.
+The Outreach and Partnerships Division as well as a network of outreach specialists across the country work with stakeholders, partners and producers to ensure producers are aware of opportunities.

 Since 1985, NRCS has offered a volunteer program, called Earth Team volunteers.
 Volunteers across the nation help NRCS accomplish its mission to provide conservation resources to farmers, ranchers, and forest owners.